lubuntu-team/manual/source/2/2.1/2.1.1/firefox.rst

 .. image:: preferenceshome.png

+To enable Firefox showing recent activity on the page for new tabs check the :guilabel:`Recent activity` checkbox.

 To manage your search settings use the :guilabel:`Search` tab on preferences.
 The radio button for :guilabel:`Search Bar` changes whether you want a separate search bar or and integrated search bar for search and navigation.
 The :guilabel:`Default Search Engine` lets you change your default search engine.
 To toggle whether to search suggestions check/uncheck the :guilabel:`Provide search suggestions`.
 To end up showing search suggestions in the address bar when searching check the :guilabel:`Show search suggestions in address bar results` checkbox.
 To try to autocomplete searches before browsing history check the :guilabel:`Show search suggestions ahead of browsing history in address bar results` checkbox.

 To change settings for How Firefox handles security and privacy settings use the :guilabel:`Privacy & Security` tab.
 To increase protection against trackers press the :guilabel:`Strict` button and to switch back press the :guilabel:`Standard` button.
 To send website you do not want to be track header always press the :guilabel:`Always` button.
 To choose which sites data to clear out you can press :guilabel:`Manage Data`.
 If asking to save passwords is something you wish to turn off uncheck the :guilabel:`Ask to save logins and passwords for websites` checkbox.